EpicGamesExt/raddebugger/README.md

 Additionally, the debug info conversion process is not fast (nor wide) enough to support extremely large projects.
-This is for two reasons: (a) the PDB-to-RADDBG converter is an unoptimized reference implementation, and (b) the debugger learns of new modules (and thus which PDBs to load) in a serially-dependent way (this is necessarily the case for correct debugging results).
-We expect that the conversion process' performance can be massively improved, and also that some heuristics can be used to begin converting PDBs to RADDBGs before the debugger knows those PDBs are needed, thus ensuring the associated RADDBG files are ready instantaneously when the associated modules are finally loaded by the debugger.
+This is for two reasons: (a) the PDB-to-RADDBGI converter is an unoptimized reference implementation, and (b) the debugger learns of new modules (and thus which PDBs to load) in a serially-dependent way (this is necessarily the case for correct debugging results).
+We expect that the conversion process' performance can be massively improved, and also that some heuristics can be used to begin converting PDBs to RADDBGIs before the debugger knows those PDBs are needed, thus ensuring the associated RADDBGI files are ready instantaneously when the associated modules are finally loaded by the debugger.
 Improving this situation is a major part of this phase, as it will make the debugger much more usable for large projects.